-- Volunteer for a minimum of 20 hours each year and report that activity to the Master Gardener Program staff using the online Volunteer Reporting System (VRS).
-(Note 2017 requirement was 10 hours of volunteer service.
-The 20 hour requirement initiated in 2018 as is noted above.) - 2.
+- Volunteer for a minimum of 20 hours each year and report that activity to the Master Gardener Program staff using the online Volunteer Reporting System (VRS). - 2.
 Complete and report a minimum of 10 hours of continuing education using VRS. - Submit any forms required for annual renewal as a volunteer with SDSU Extension, according to SDSU Extension policy. - 4.
 Consent to any screenings required per SDSU Extension volunteer policies.